 Logistics & Operations

-L&O is essential for the successful operation of the Career Fair.
-This subcommittee handles responsibilities such as creating the company booth layout, booking the venue, reserving parking lots and shuttles for recruiters, and making welcome packets.
+L&O focuses on the framework of Career Fair.
+This committee handles responsibilities such as creating the company booth layout, managing company shipping materials, booking the venue, reserving parking lots and shuttles for recruiters, and providing informational material to recruiters.
 L&O members often tackle the majority of questions/concerns that arise on the day of the fair.
-After the fair, L&O evaluates the processes used, and looks to improve/streamline any potential inefficient areas.
-As a subcommittee, it strongly reflects the ability to adapt quickly to new situations, and provide innovative and constructive insight to help the Career Fair grow.
+After the fair, L&O evaluates the processes used, working towards making the fair more efficient.
+As a subcommittee, it strongly reflects the ability to adapt quickly to new situations and provide innovative and constructive insights to help the Career Fair improve.

-Corporate Relations focuses strongly on developing and maintaining solid relationships with the companies that attend our Career Fair.
-Their duties consist mostly of answering recruiter's questions via email year-round, as well as overseeing invoice payments and working with the registration process.
+Corporate Relations focuses strongly on developing and maintaining professional communication with the companies that attend our Career Fair.
+They monitor and look to improve relationships with company recruiters.
+Their duties consist mostly of answering recruiters’ questions via email year-round, as well as overseeing invoice payments and working with the registration process.
 On the day of the fair, members visit companies to get feedback on how their career fair experience is going.
+Corporate Relations is the bridge between Business Student Council and our companies.